-The Vibrancy in Meetings Pilot Programme is doing something new for Quakers in Britain – exploring whether having locally-based staff can help meetings to thrive as communities with a vital Quaker ministry, becoming stronger, more connected, more confident, more engaged, and more sustainable.
+The Vibrancy in Meetings Pilot Programme is doing something new for Quakers in Britain – exploring whether having locally-based staff can help meetings to thrive as communities, with a vital Quaker ministry, becoming stronger, more connected, more confident, more engaged, and more sustainable.
+It is a pilot programme running until September 2019 and has been funded by legacies to Britain Yearly Meeting, and also supported by Woodbrooke’s resources and facilities.

 Local Development Workers

-The Local Development Workers team start in September 2016.
-They will be based in the following pilot localities:
+Four Local Development Workers are working in the following pilot localities:

-Local development workers will be placed in or near Quaker Meetings in different parts of Britain, getting to know the Meetings and understand the issues affecting them.
+Local development workers are getting to know the Meetings and understand the issues affecting them.
 The local workers will be a two-way conduit for communication and support between Friends, Meetings and the wider work of Quakers in Britain.
 The workers will encourage and inform the initiative, aiming to facilitate and sustain action by others, locally and across the Yearly Meeting.

 They won’t be able to solve every problem – but they will spend time with Meetings, be alongside them, offer possibilities, share good ideas and best practice, support developments and new initiatives, and put them in touch with help from other Meetings, groups and staff of Britain Yearly Meeting and Woodbrooke.

-Their focus will depend on the Meeting, but might include thinking about how Meetings meet their spiritual, practical and pastoral needs; property and employment; supporting older or younger Quakers; witness in the world; deepening worship, supporting discernment or spiritual development both as individuals and Meetings.
+Their focus depends on the Meeting, but might include thinking about how Meetings meet their spiritual, practical and pastoral needs; property and employment; supporting older or younger Quakers; witness in the world; deepening worship, supporting discernment or spiritual development both as individuals and Meetings.

 Who else is involved?